observing/finn/README.md

 Finn is the CSS pre-process that [rework] should have been.
-It provides an alternate and extendible interface for processing CSS and allows you to to add plugins which apply to all files instead of one.
+It provides an alternate and extendible interface for processing CSS and allows you to to add plugins which apply to all files instead of one. **Finn is compatible with all `rework` based plugins.**

 ## Installation